JOYSTICK and CONTROLS 3-15-2021

 3) Load up the game and go to "CONFIGURE GAME" > "CONTROL".
 You should be on the 'Controller Setup' Screen.
 There you will see the first four lines, make sure they are all moved to the left most setting.
 The Joystick is assigned for Flight Control and Rudder is Rudder and Throttle is Throttle, Camera is Mouse.

 If all went well with EAW detecting your secondary controller, none of them will be

 grayed out and you can try a Quick mission to test both your controllers out.

 4) Goto step 3 and see if any of the control options are grayed out.
 If everything worked out then you can fly to see if your controls are responding correctly.
 If any are grayed out then you need to see my 'Troubleshoot Help Document' and read the Joystick troubleshoot area, again.

 (For further troubleshooting continue reading this document from top to bottom,

-also read my 'Troubleshoot Help Document' for details about the control issues).
+also read my separate 'Troubleshoot Help Document' for details about all the control

 CHProduct (analog)Flightstick Gameport and CH (analog)Pedals Gameport